-- (4) Includes \$5.1 million, \$15.4 million, \$15.4 million, \$2.3 million, \$2.3 million and \$2.0 million of restricted cash as of December 31, 2010 and 2009 and July 31, 2009, 2008, 2007 and 2006, respectively. - (5) Our retail distributors collect customer funds for purchases of new cards and reloads and then remit these funds directly to bank accounts established for the benefit of these customers by the banks that issue our cards.
-Our retail distributors' remittance of these funds takes an average of three business days.
+- (2) Represents the recorded fair value of the shares for which our right to repurchase lapsed during the specified period pursuant to the terms of the agreement under which we issued 2,208,552 shares of our Class A common stock to Walmart.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations Key components of our results of operations Operating revenues Stock-based retailer incentive compensation" for more information.
+Prior to the three months ended June 30, 2010, we did not incur any stock-based retailer incentive compensation. - (3) Includes stock-based compensation expense of \$9.5 million and \$7.3 million for the years ended December 31, 2011 and 2010, \$6.8 million for the five months ended December 31, 2009 and \$2.5 million, \$1.2 million, and \$156,000 for fiscal 2009, 2008, and 2007, respectively. - (4) Includes \$12.9 million, \$5.1 million, \$15.4 million, \$15.4 million, \$2.3 million, and \$2.3 million of restricted cash as of December 31, 2011, 2010, and 2009 and July 31, 2009, 2008, and 2007, respectively.
+Also includes \$2.4 million of federal funds sold as of December 31, 2011.
+We had no federal funds sold prior to 2011. - (5) Our retail distributors collect customer funds for purchases of new cards and reloads and then remit these funds directly to bank accounts established for the benefit of these customers by the banks that issue our cards.
+Our retail distributors' remittance of these funds takes an average of two business days.
 Settlement assets represent the amounts due from our retail distributors for customer funds collected at the point of sale that have not yet been remitted to the card issuing banks.
-Settlement obligations represent the amounts that are due from us to the card issuing banks for funds collected but not yet remitted by our retail distributors and not funded by our line of credit.
-We have no control over or access to customer funds remitted by our retail distributors to the card issuing banks.
+Settlement obligations represent the amounts due from us to the card issuing banks for funds collected but not yet remitted by our retail distributors and not funded by our line of credit.
+We have no control over or access to customer funds remitted by our retail distributors to the bank accounts.
 Customer funds therefore are not our assets, and we do not recognize them in our consolidated financial statements.